• Skip to primary navigation

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-Using a regular tablespoon or a thin spatula remove baked cookies and place on a plate to cool for about 5 minutes or until warm to touch.
-While the second set of cookies is baking and the first set is cooling, pre-shape another set of mushroom cookies.
+Using a regular tablespoon or a thin spatula remove baked cookies and place them on a plate to cool for about 5 minutes or until they’re warm to the touch.

 Note: I repeat the cycle of pre-shaping another set of cookies right after I place the previous set to bake.